eesyuen09/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. The application should operate entirely offline, without requiring a database server or internet connection.
+5. The system should operate without requiring additional libraries.
+6. Data integrity must be maintained, ensuring no loss or duplication of records after operations or application restarts.
+7. The application should run locally on the user’s device.
+8. The system should be packaged into a single executable JAR file ≤ 200 MB, requiring no installer.
+9. User documentation should be clear and concise for beginners.
+10. The application shall follow object-oriented design principles, allowing new commands or modules to be added with minimal changes to existing code.

 ### Glossary